Beautiful places to visit in Sri Lanka: Pearl of the Indian Ocean

 Another highlight is the extensive and well-preserved remains at Polonnaruwa; the island’s second capital after Anuradhapura.
 Dambulla – famous for its 5 cave temples that house fine murals and Buddhist statues – is amongst Sri Lanka’s attractions as well.

 Despite its small size, Sri Lanka is part of the top 5 biodiversity hotspots in the world.
 The Sri Lankan elephant, sloth bear, leopard, sambar and wild buffalo are amongst the large mammals to be of interest to a wildlife enthusiast.
-The country’s national parks are definitely one of the most beautiful places to visit and enjoy wildlife.
+The national parks in Sri Lanka are definitely one of the most beautiful places to visit and enjoy wildlife.

 The ocean around the island is home to the blue whale, sperm whale and dolphin.
 The country also has more than 400 species of birds.